ergebnis/php-cs-fixer-config/README.md

 ### Configuring a rule set that overrides rules

-:bulb: Optionally override rules from a rule set by passing in an array of rules to be merged in:
+:bulb: Optionally override rules from a rule set by passing a set of rules to be merged in:

 ```diff
  <?php